FrancescJR/blog-articles/opinion/the-dead-of-scrum.md

 # The dead of Scrum

-Initially I thought of calling this blog post "Shape Up, a fresh view to software project management".
-But the devil of the clickbait was stronger.

 It all started when a friend of mine that works in a cool place - to me that place looks like super duper advanced and that the use very cutting edge technologies - said that they might follow some practices from [Shape Up](https://basecamp.com/shapeup).
 So I eagerly sent the pdf version to my Kindle and devoured the book in about 3 nights.
 It's nicely written, so it doesn't get dense.